 Anyway, my girls were very excited to use the products in the big green box from Swiffer.
-Sophia fell in love with the dusters in particular and had a grand old time dusting the entire house with them.
+My youngest daughter fell in love with the dusters in particular and had a grand old time dusting the entire house with them.
 The reason that she loves them so much is because she doesn’t have trouble using them.
 Dusting with furniture spray and a cloth is more tedious and time consuming.
 And mopping with a traditional mop and bucket is, too.
 Which is why the girls like to use the Swiffer sweepers, instead.
 Swiffer makes cleaning easier, no matter who is doing the cleaning.

 All of the photos in this post show my children cleaning without complaint on a Saturday morning (which, incidentally, is why they also look like ragamuffins).
 Believe me when I say that the music is blaring and that I am working right alongside them.
 They had their lists and they had their Swiffer tools, and they finished up quickly and happily.

 Be still my heart—what more could a mom ask for?

 How about a SECOND big green Swiffer box?